 Proving liability in a birth injury case requires demonstrating that the medical professional breached the standard of care and that this breach directly caused the injury.
 Expert witnesses play a critical role in establishing liability, as they can provide testimony on the accepted standard of care and how the medical professional deviated from this standard.

-Our law firm has spent years developing expert witnesses that have the background and credibility to earn trust from hospitals and insurance companies for settlement purposes and from juries if the case goes all the way to a verdict.
+Our law firm has spent years developing expert witnesses who have the background and credibility to earn trust from hospitals and insurance companies for settlement purposes and from juries if the case goes all the way to a verdict.

 Damages for Birth Injuries in Georgia